matthewstclaire/matthewstclaire/README.md

 <p align="center">
 Connect with me on LinkedIn!
+Note that my profile is public and you will need to be logged in to view it.
   <br>
 <a href="https://www.linkedin.com/in/matthewstclaire/">
 <img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/>